queenanna1999/DoriBot1999/README.md

   Be sure to mark the source.

 # Reference
-  PUBG, COVID19-related source files <a href="https://github.com/J-hoplin1/Covid19-Information-bot">J-hoplin1</a>
+  PUBG, COVID19-related source files: <a href="https://github.com/J-hoplin1/Covid19-Information-bot">J-hoplin1</a>